deathofnight0/todesktop-homepage-clone/README.md

 ## 📝 Project Overview

-This project is a fully responsive clone of ToDesktop website's homepage, developed using **HTML**, **CSS**, and the **Tailwind CSS** framework.
+This project is a fully responsive clone of [Todesktop](https://www.todesktop.com/) website's homepage, developed using **HTML**, **CSS**, and the **Tailwind CSS** framework.
 The project demonstrates the application of modern web development practices and responsive design principles.

 ## 🚀 Live Demo